ppearson/psrec/README.md

 Visualising Results
 ===================

-Results are currently saved to .csv file (more formats will likely be supported in the future), and a provided Python script can be used to visualise them in chart form.
+Results are currently saved to a .csv file (more formats will likely be supported in the future) - assuming you run with the `--export <path>` command line arg - and a provided Python script can be used to visualise them in chart form.

 Running:

-    python3 psrec_gen_plot.py <path_to_results_file.csv>
+    python psrec_gen_plot.py <path_to_results_file.csv>

-With Python 3 with matplotlib libs installed, should display a chart of the results.
+With Python with matplotlib libs installed, should display a chart of the results (should work with Python 2 and 3).